advanced-security/codeql-qtil/README.md

 class MyPair extends Pair<...> { ... }
 ```

-All examples below use the former.
+Most examples below assume that qtil is imported via the former method.
+Additionally, some qtilities
+are language specific and should typically be accessed by `import qtil.lang`, e.g., `qtil.cpp`.

 ## Features